Tucker Carlson Advocates for Unvaxxed to Get Fake Vaccine Cards: ‘Act of Desperation’

 The Fox host then overtly defended those who sought out and purchased the forged cards in order to bypass vaccine mandates during a pandemic.

 “Except that’s a lie.
 Buying a fake vaccination card is not a, quote, ‘serious crime,’” Carlson seethed.
-“It’s not even close to a serious crime.”
+“It’s not even close to a serious crime.
+Buying a fake vaccination card is an act of desperation by decent, law-abiding Americans who have been forced into a corner by tyrants. ”

 Carlson also expressed sympathy for health-care workers who have refused to get vaccinated and have instead sought fake cards in order to keep working in hospitals that require immunization.
 “In good conscience, they’ve risked their careers to preserve their right to bodily autonomy and now they’re in jail for that,” he said just minutes after passionately backing Texas’ new abortion ban.